 The labelling system FSC has strict regulations to make sure the forestry does not cause deforestation, that the harvesting is controlled, and that it takes the local and indigenous people into consideration.

 All our drinking bottles and lunch boxes are BPA-free.
 BPA is short for Bisphenol-A, which can mimic oestrogen, and therefore have a negative effect on the health.

 Beckmann has a short-term ambition to only use textile produced by recycled plastic bottles or Ocean Plastic.
-As of today, the main material on our backpack series City (City Light, City and City Max), Urban (Urban Mini, Urban Midi and Urban), Street (Street Light and Street FLX) and the Active Air FLX are produced by recycled plastic bottles.
+As of today, the main material on our backpack series City (City Light, City and City Max), Urban (Urban Mini, Urban Midi and Urban), Street (Street Light, Street FLX and Street GO) and the Active Air FLX are produced by recycled plastic bottles.

 We fulfil EU’s REACH–regulations that prohibits harmful chemicals.
 We test our products according to REACH.
 REACH is an EU–regulation for registration, review, approval and restriction of chemicals.
 REACH’s objective is to secure a high level of protection for our health and for the environment, and to strengthen the corporate competition and innovation.